IU5TVE/RS41-SDE/README.md

 ```
 If Python is not installed, you will need to download and install it from the official website: https://www.python.org/downloads/
 #
 Next, you need to install the `pip` library, Python's package manager, because it allows you to easily add all the necessary external libraries.
-In this case, in the next step, we will install “pyserial.”
+In this case, in the next step, we will install `pyserial`.
 You can download it and find installation instructions here: https://pip.pypa.io/en/stable/installation/
 #
 Next, you need to install the `pyserial` library, which allows the script to communicate with the radiosonde via the serial port.
 To install it, run the command:
 ```bash